 56 Pages Posted: 2 Apr 2018 Last revised: 25 Aug 2021

 Initial Gross Domestic Product (GDP) announcements are important economic signals that convey information on the state of the economy but contain substantial estimation error.
 We investigate how GDP estimation errors affect firms’ real decisions and profitability.
 We find that GDP estimation errors are positively associated with one-quarter-ahead changes in firms’ capital investments, production, inventory, and profitability.
-We also observe a long-run reversal in future profits, consistent with initial over (under) production eventually being met with declines (increases) in future profitability.
-These findings suggest that the initial managerial response to estimation errors generates a supply and demand imbalance.
-We confirm this imbalance at the macroeconomy level by documenting that a positive short-run aggregate investment response is followed by a long-run reversal.
-Managerial responses to the estimation error mimic the response to the true component of the GDP signal, suggesting that managers do not filter estimation errors and overreact to both GDP signal components.
+However, we observe long-run profitability reversals, which is consistent with initial over (under) production eventually being met with declines (increases) in future profitability.
+Furthermore, managerial responses to the estimation errors mimic the response to the true component of the GDP signal, suggesting that managers do not filter estimation errors and overreact to both GDP signal components.
 Our firm-level findings translate to the macroeconomic level, where we find that a long-run reversal follows a positive short-run aggregate investment response to GDP signal components.

 Keywords: Gross Domestic Product; Expectation errors; Profitability; Restatements; Analyst forecasts; Macroeconomy; Capital expenditures; Production